HOW TO SPOT SIGNS OF ONCOMING DISEASES IN YOUR PET?

 Awareness of the signs of the most common diseases is one way to help reduce your pet’s risk of being affected by them.
 It’s a little scary to consider that at least 10% of pets that appear healthy to their owners and their veterinarians during annual check-ups have underlying diseases.

 People can also spread some diseases (such as mange, ringworm, kennel cough and canine influenza) from dog to dog through shared brushes, collars, bedding, etc. or by petting or handling an infected dog before petting or handling another dog.

 - Bad breath or drooling

 - Appetite change associated with weight loss or gain

 - Change in activity level (e.g., lack of interest in doing things they once did)

 - Stiffness or difficulty in rising or climbing stairs

-- Sleeping more than normal, or other behaviour or attitude changes
+- Sleeping more than normal, or other behavior or attitude changes

-- Coughing, sneezing, excessive panting, or laboured breathing
+- Coughing, sneezing, excessive panting, or labored breathing

 - Dry or itchy skin, sores, lumps, or shaking of the head